jiach/jiach.github.io/_posts/2016-02-29-intro-to-parallel-computing.markdown

 plot(data,results,type='l',xlab='X',ylab='Y')
 {% endhighlight %}

-If you every need to write some parallel R code, just copy and paste the above code and replace the body of the foreach function with the computations of your choosing.
+If you ever need to write some parallel R code, just copy and paste the above code and replace the body of the foreach function with the computations of your choosing.
 Make sure to set up `.combine` and `.packages` parameters correctly.